Violent Video Games Encourage Bullying Among Youngsters - UrduPoint

 Maria Gul a single parent said that her daughter begged to play PUB-G and enjoyed shooting others which was a worrisome situation indeed, her concern grew when she received complaints from her school tutor for bullying class mates.

+"These online games should not be free of cost as many are free to download which provides strangers an easy access to young minds," she suggested.

-"Me and my wife both are working parents and my wife takes tuitions as well to support the family financially, so it has become difficult to monitor our children's activites," Imtiaz Hassan a resident of Rawalpindi said.
+"Me and my wife both are working parents and my wife takes tuition as well to support the family financially, so it has become difficult to monitor our children's activities," Imtiaz Hassan a resident of Rawalpindi said.

 He further stated that being busy left them with no other option but to provide video games and modern gadgets to keep their children busy at home but, these violent games teach them inappropriate way of living.